appku/common/README.md

-# Secure
+# Common
-This is a utility library for the AppKu ecosystem which provides cryptographic and related functionality to the various tools and applications in AppKu.
+This is a utility library for the AppKu ecosystem which provides string, cryptographic, and other utility functionality to the various tools and applications in AppKu.

-# Running
-This is the core StashKu package and doesn not provide a CLI interface, as it is meant to be leveraged as a package.
-See the [StashKu Migrate](https://github.com/appku/stashku-migrate) for the `stashku` CLI tool.

 # Configuration
 This library does not have any configuration options.